 - Helping somebody else.
 There’s no better elixir to feeling down than helping someone else up.
 Even while remaining at home, there are plenty of ways older adults make a difference in the lives of others.
 Together, we can brainstorm ideas related to an older adult’s particular passions and interests; for example, writing and mailing cards of encouragement to nursing home residents, putting together care packages for the homeless or disabled veterans, making baby blankets for a local organization that assists single mothers, or baking homemade dog treats to send to the animal shelter.

-Let Anthem Home Care’s professional, knowledgeable caregivers help the older adults you love overcome loneliness and isolation.
+Let Anthem Home Care’s professional, knowledgeable caregivers help reduce social isolation in the elderly loved ones in your life.
 We abide by all recommended procedures to safely care for seniors in the home, and love bringing smiles to the faces of those we serve.
 Contact us at 361-643-2323 for more information about senior home care in Portland and the surrounding communities.